ewallace/protocols/RNAtagseq.md

 1. Control quality and quantity of RNA with Agilent Bioanalyzer
     - Check RNA quality by running on the Agilent Bioanalyzer
-    - Place 0.5-5 ug of total RNA in a tube.
-For large numbers of samples, the input per sample could be reduced as to not exceed the maximum input of RiboZero (5ug) at step 5.
-Since about 25% of the input remains prior to adaptor ligation, less than 20ug total RNA per pool (end of step 4) is recommended.
+    - Place 0.5-20 ug of total RNA in a tube.
+For large numbers of samples, the input per sample could be reduced as to not exceed the maximum binding capacity of Zymo columns (10ug) or input of RiboZero (5ug) at step 5.
+Since about 25% of the input remains prior to 2nd adaptor ligation (step 11), less than 20ug total RNA per pool (end of step 6) is recommended.
 For smaller number of samples, higher input is recommended to ensure sufficient material remains after rRNA depletion.
     - Increase the volume to 30uL with Nuclease free water
     - Add 2uL of SUPERase-IN (20U/uL)
     - Final total volume = 32uL (25ng/uL)